-The following outline describes the stages of preparation for Unitarian Universalist ministerial fellowship and some of the policies and procedures associated with each stage, can be found in the Requirements for Fellowship Booklet linked below.
+The stages of preparation for Unitarian Universalist ministerial fellowship and some of the policies and procedures associated with each stage, can be found in the Requirements for Fellowship Booklet linked below.

 Applicants are persons who have contacted the Ministerial Credentialing Office indicating intent to pursue fellowship as a UU minister.
 A record of applicants will be maintained by the Ministerial Credentialing Office.